danelahman/lograc-2022/projects/logics.md

   - overview of propositional and predicate logics, natural deduction, semantics

-  - note: differently from lectures, where structural properties (of weakening, contraction, and exchange) were included as rules in their own right, in this project you will define a natural deduction proof system in which they are admissible

 * Chapter 2 of Logic in Computer Science (Huth & Ryan)